bentoBAUX/bentobaux.github.io/_posts/2025-08-25-forgotten-colors-capturing-the-sumi-e-in-3d.md

 To explore ideas quickly, I began experimenting in Blender.
 Playing around with nodes there was much faster and more flexible than constantly rewriting HLSL code.
 At the same time, I chose to implement the shader in Unity using HLSL because I it is simply more fun for me.

-Working in Blender first also made it clear what was technically possible, which helped me identify when an issue in HLSL was just an implementation mistake rather than a limitation of the approach.
-So I started by smoothing the noises in the *Boss Fight* shader, adapted from [Kevandram](https://youtu.be/vRALvQSS1vw?t=703).
+Working in Blender first also made it clear what was technically possible, which helped me identify when an issue was just a me-problem rather than it being "impossible".
+So I started by smoothing the noises in the *Boss Fight* shader, adapted from [**Kevandram**](https://youtu.be/vRALvQSS1vw?t=703).
 This yielded promising results:

 {% include compare-slider.html
    before="/assets/img/forgotten-colors/old%20shader/blender-render.png"